Pro-shanto06/Restaurant_Menu/README.md

 Responsive design for seamless browsing on different devices.

 ## Installation
-To run the Juicy Chem Pizza Restaurant locally on your machine, follow these steps:
+To run the Pizza Town Pizza Restaurant locally on your machine, follow these steps:
 1. **Clone the repository:**
   ```bash
    git clone https://github.com/Pro-shanto06/Restaurant_Menu.git